pippim/pippim.github.io/hyperlink.md

 For more details, including dropping this page into your own website, see the [complete instructions](https://pippim.github.io/hyperlink.html# "Complete guide for using and installing Hyperlink Recipe Baker"){:target="_blank"}.
 ```

+If you have cloned the entire {{ site.title }} website, edit the
+hyperlink with your own website address.

 ---